 The Department of Driver Services (DDS) regulates Driver Improvement Clinics also referred to as Defensive Driving Clinics (DDC).
 All clinics must provide standard instructions from one of the DDS approved curriculums.

 Benefits of Defensive Driving

-- Fine Reduction – Taking the 6hrs Defensive driving course may significant reduce your traffic ticket fine and prevent points from being added to your license.
+Fine Reduction – Taking the 6hrs Defensive driving course may significantly reduce your traffic ticket fine and prevent points from being added to your license.

 Driver’s Education is a separate program required for 16-year-olds to obtain their Class D license.

 Driver Improvement is a program geared toward safety education for licensed drivers of any age.